 You’ll also learn about the Cantor Arts Center, which reportedly has the largest collection of Auguste Rodin sculptures outside of Paris.
 There are about 200 sculptures indoors along with a few dozen bronze sculptures set in the outdoor garden.

 Do not miss the Palo Alto Farmers Market, which is open every Saturday from May through December.
 Located between Gilman St. and Hamilton Ave. behind the downtown post office, the Palo Alto Farmers Market is dedicated to providing the community with fresh produce supplied by about 45 local farmers from nearby areas.
 Some of the products include cheese, eggs, fresh fruits and vegetables, fish, flowers, olive oil, and more.

 For more information on Palo Alto, visit their website at www.destinationpaloalto.com.
-You can also learn more about Baylands Golf Links on their website, and read more about Trailer Villa RV Park on Campground Reviews.
+You can also learn more about Baylands Golf Links on their website, and read more about Trailer Villa RV Park on RV LIFE Campgrounds.

 See also: Where To Leave Your RV In San Francisco

 Rick Stedman is an avid golfer, RVer, and writer who lives in Olympia, Washington.
 Rick writes a golf column, “The RV Golfer,” which is published every month in rvlife.com.
 He can be reached at email@example.com.

 Tom Detweiler says